sajad-sadra/open_telegram_services/README.md

 Notice
 -------
 + Run this script with <b>root</b> privilege (you can use <code>sudo -i</code>).
 + Run this script once.
-If you run multiple time delete extra line added to<code>/etc/hosts</code> file if you want (It dosent make any problem if you dont correct this file).
+If you run multiple times, delete extra line added to<code>/etc/hosts</code> file if you want (It dosent make any problem if you dont correct this file).

  🥂 <i><b>enjoy it</b></i> 😜